parameter1/sso/packages/db/README.md

 ```

 ### Workspaces
 Define the sub-tenants of an organization application instance.
-All instances have a `default` workspace.
+All application instances have a `default` workspace.
 Users can be directly assigned as members of a workspace, or indirectly when the user is an organization manager.

 Unique key: `instance._id + slug`